Home

 Amen.

-Where does the Our Father Prayer appear in the Bible?
+Where does the Prayer to Our Father appear in the Bible?

 The Our Father Prayer appears in the Gospels of Matthew 6:9 and Luke 11:2. in the Bible.

-Mark 11:25 does not give the complete prayer, but it does include a similar section on the importance of forgiveness:
+Mark 11:25 does not give the complete prayer, but it does include a similar section explaining the importance of forgiveness:

 “And when ye stand praying, forgive, if ye have ought against any: